Ryan-Bohn/EHR-Distillation/doc/ts_distill_with_transformer.md

 Efforts trying to make the performance align with reported in benchmark paper (unitask ~0.86, multitask ~0.87)

-**Firstly, make sure the test set is normalized using the same stats as in training set.**
+Firstly, **make sure the test set is normalized using the same stats as in training set.**

-Hyperparameters search:
+Then, do a hyperparameters search:

 | slurm id     | num_layers | num_heads | embed_dim | dropout | lr   | wd   | best epoch | best test auroc |
 | ------------ | ---------- | --------- | --------- | ------- | ---- | ---- | ---------- | --------------- |